educationmoment/EDT-Lunabotics-2026/README.md

 <p>"ROS Webbridge is overloaded- restarting in 2ms"</p>

-    fix: okay so we started the robot too many times on the same uptime for the jetson.
-The cache is overloaded- and unfourtently the only fix is to restart the Jetson entirely.
+    fix: okay so we started the robot too many times on the same uptime for the nuc.
+The cache is overloaded- and unfourtently the only fix is to restart the nuc entirely.
 This happens after starting the robot 5+ times on the same uptime.

 <p>/joy topic not found</p>

-    there should be /joy topic always, run ros topic list and look for /joy. then echo ros topic echo /joy if nothing comes up, something is wrong, likely the ROS bridge being overloaded. restart the jetson.
+    there should be /joy topic always, run ros topic list and look for /joy. then echo ros topic echo /joy if nothing comes up, something is wrong, likely the ROS bridge being overloaded. restart the nuc.

 <p>Building and sourcing throwing an error.</p>